benjspitler/benjspitler.github.io/logistic-egypt.md

-## Using KNN classification and logistic regressions in R to predict executions in Egypt
+## Building and bootstrapping KNN classification and logistic regression models in R to predict executions in Egypt

 As discussed [elsewhere](https://benjspitler.github.io/EDPI) in this portfolio, my prior human rights work with [Reprieve](https://reprieve.org/uk/) involved the creation of the [Egypt Death Penalty Index](https://egyptdeathpenaltyindex.com) (EDPI), a comprehensive database tracking all known capital trials in Egypt since 2013, and many from before then as well.
 The resulting data provides an important real-time view into the Egyptian government's application of capital punishment.
 The database allows human rights defenders to examine ongoing capital trials and identify individuals in need of legal assistance, which is largely how the EDPI has been used to date.